johnfn/boom.js/GUIDE.md

 ## Guide

+#### Update order

+1. Update the keyboard
+2. `preUpdate` all composites and components
+3. Update physics.
+4. `update` all composites and components
+5. `postUpdate` all composites and components
+6. Remove any destroyed composites and add any created composites.

+#### Initialization order

 There's a bit of a dance between components and composites, since they both depend on each other.
 Rule of thumb:

 * Use `constructor` to set up yourself